mathiasverraes/15yearsddd/manuscript/jeremie-chassaing/essay.md

 Hints take the form of asynchronous entry points, timers, threads and locks.
 Concurrent data access or synchronization primitives.
 Be it a date or a duration, meaning is shattered and understanding lost.

-From a Domain Driven Design practitioner perspective, it's obvious that there is something missing.
+From a Domain-Driven Design practitioner perspective, it's obvious that there is something missing.
 A disturbing lack of model.

 ## The essence of Time